equinix/metal-cli/docs/metal_capacity_get.md

 ### Options

 ```
-      --facilities strings   A facility or list of facilities for client-side filtering.
-Will only return the capacity for the specified facilities.
-Can not be used with --metros.
-  -f, --facility             Return the capacity for all facilities.
-Can not be used with -m. (default true)
   -h, --help                 help for get
   -m, --metro                Return the capacity for all metros.
 Can not be used with -f.
       --metros strings       A metro or list of metros for client-side filtering.
 Will only return the capacity for the specified metros.
-Can not be used with --facilities.
   -P, --plans strings        Return only the capacity for the specified plans.
 ```